MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/evaluate-modernization-options.md

 ### Migrating your app to Azure App Service and AzureSQL Database MI

 You can modernize both web and data layers.
 Modernize the data layer by moving it to the database manager instances.
-We modernize the app by going from a bunch of IAS servers or just VMS over to Azure App Service.
+We modernize the app by going from a bunch of IAS servers or just virtual machines over to [Azure App Service](/rest/api/appservice/).

 :::image type="content" source="../../_images/modernize/example-azure-app-service-azure-sql-database-mi.png" alt-text="Diagram showing flow of migrating to Azure App Service and Azure SQL DB MI.":::

 ### Migrating your app to App Service and Azure Database for MySQL/PostgreSQL/MariaDB

-A different approach would be to modernize your app layer, like we just mentioned, but maybe you're working with some open source data layers and you want to go to something like Azure Database for MySQL, PostgreSQL, or MariaDB.
+A different approach would be to modernize your app layer, like we just mentioned, but maybe you're working with some open source data layers and you want to go to something like [Azure Database for MySQL](/azure/mysql/single-server/overview), [PostgreSQL](/azure/postgresql/single-server/overview), or [MariaDB](https://azure.microsoft.com/services/mariadb/).

 :::image type="content" source="../../_images/modernize/example-app-service-azure-db.png" alt-text="Diagram showing flow of migrating your app to App Service and Azure Database for MySQL and so on.":::